Uyanide/AuTUMoodle/README.md

      if you are using an older version of Docker.

-     Optionally, you can add the `-d` flag to run the container in detached mode, or `--build` flag to force rebuild the image (useful when e.g. after editing source code).
+     Optionally, you can add the `-d` flag to run the container in detached mode, or `--build` flag to force rebuild the image (useful after editing source code).

   4. Then each time you want to run the tool, execute: